Commencement on the Quad

 Conferring of Degrees and Commencement

-Hood College confers degrees and certificates on January 15, June 15 and September 15.
+Hood College confers degrees and certificates on January 15, June 5 (as of 2025) and September 15.
 Students who complete degree requirements during the spring semester will have degrees conferred after confirmation of degree requirements has been completed.
 There is one commencement ceremony in May to celebrate students who completed degree requirements in September of the previous year, and January and May of that commencement year.
 Students may not participate in commencement unless they have applied for graduation, have earned their degrees in that academic year, or are candidates for degrees in June of that ceremony year.
 Students may only attend one commencement ceremony per degree earned.

 Students must complete applications/petitions for graduation, indicating how they want their name to appear on the diploma.
 This name is also published in the commencement program and on all lists associated with graduation and commencement.
 Graduation application/petition deadlines are as follows: